e-hastono/test-git2/README.md

-# quick-count
+# Quick Count Pilkada

-Quick count pilkada
+Quick Count Pilkada is a system for counting vote candidates.